 Beware of last-minute award booking fees

 Speaking of fees, watch out for last-minute charges when booking award tickets.
-Grossman says American and United both charge $75 to book awards within 21 days of travel.
 Transferring points or miles from your card to another travel program is an easy way to get around those fees.
-He offers an example using the Chase Sapphire Reserve card.
+Grossman offers an example using the Chase Sapphire Reserve card.

 “You can transfer points from Chase, American Express, Citi and the Starwood Preferred Guest program to British Airways Avios points,” says Grossman.
 “Avios partners with American Airlines.
 If you see a sAAver level award on the American Airlines website, you can also book it with Avios without any close-in booking fee.”